-- SAE for All: Evolving the Essentials: All Agriculture students are encouraged to participate in a Supervised Agricultural Experience (SAE) program to practice and demonstrate the knowledge and skills learned in their agriculture courses. - AFNR: National Agriculture, Food, & Natural Resources (AFNR) Career Cluster Content Standards: Students engaged in activities outlined above should be able to demonstrate fluency in Standards AS.01, AS.02, AS.03, AS.04, and AS.06 at the conclusion of the course. - P21: Partnership for 21st Century Skills Framework for 21st Century Learning - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.
+- SAE: Supervised Agricultural Experience: All Agriculture students are encouraged to participate in a Supervised Agricultural Experience program to practice and demonstrate the knowledge and skills learned in their agriculture courses. - AFNR: National Agriculture, Food, & Natural Resources (AFNR) Career Cluster Content Standards: Students engaged in activities outlined above should be able to demonstrate fluency in Standards AS.01, AS.02, AS.03, AS.04, and AS.06 at the conclusion of the course. - P21: Partnership for 21st Century Skills Framework for 21st Century Learning

+• Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.